ravaga/assist-iot-documentation/docs/source/horizontal_planes/smart/vpn_enabler.rst

     Endpoint = 192.168.1.67:51820
     PersistentKeepalive = 25

 4. Connect to the VPN using a WireGuard client program.
+The instructions are provided in the *Connect to the VPN* subsection.

 Client configuration file template